Accurate and simplified pressure decay leak testing for single-use bioprocessing

-Despite their numerous advantages over traditional systems, single-use bioreactors bags and other single-use components do introduce the potential for system leaks.
+Single-use bioreactors (SUBs) are simply plastic bags that often arrive at the manufacturer pre-sterilized by gamma irradiation, already including all necessary single-use sensors.
 The bioreactor manufacturers conduct highly sensitive helium integrity tests as part of their in-house quality control measures.
-However, the bioreactor bag is then removed from the test setup, packaged, and shipped to the pharmaceutical manufacturer, where it is unboxed and installed into its holding container as part of a larger setup.
+However, the bioreactor bag is then removed from the test setup, packaged, and shipped to the pharmaceutical manufacturer.
+It is then unboxed and installed into its holding container as part of a larger setup.

-Fast and accurate leak checking can require a rather complex setup.
-When the device under test (DUT) is subjected to a constant pressure within a closed system, any resulting flow is a direct measure of the leak rate.
-This type of test requires both stable pressure control at the DUT and accurate flow measurement to test for leakage.
+Fast and accurate leak testing can require a rather complex setup.
+When the device is under test, in this case, the SUB is subjected to constant pressure within a closed system, any resulting flow is a direct measure of the leak rate.
+This type of test requires both stable pressure control at the SUB and accurate flow measurement to test for leakage.

-Leaks are most easily revealed and measured when the meter generates minimal pressure drop (the frictional resistance that the device introduces into the gas line).

-Alicat now recommends a simplified leak test using a single Whisper-Series mass flow controller.
-The Whisper-Series has a full-scale pressure drop as low as 3.6 mbar (0.052 PSID) and a turned-down pressure drop as low as 0.018 mbar (.00026 PSID), allowing for precise and responsive control with minimal frictional resistance.
-It can be set to maintain a constant pressure at the DUT, while providing accurate mass and volumetric flow readings in real time.
+Leaks are most easily detected and measured when the meter generates minimal pressure drop.
+Because of this, Alicat recommends using a single Whisper-Series mass flow controller.
+This device has a full-scale pressure drop as low as 3.6 mbar (0.052 PSID) and a turned-down pressure drop as low as 0.018 mbar (.00026 PSID), allowing for precise and responsive control with minimal frictional resistance.
+It can be set to maintain a constant pressure at the SUB while providing accurate mass and volumetric flow readings in real-time.
 Configured this way, a Whisper-Series device functions as a simultaneous pressure controller and mass flow meter.